Phishing Attacks on the Rise

 Now that you know what you’re up against, let’s see what one of these attacks might look like.
 Here is an actual example of a phishing attack that happened to me.
 Can you pick out what is wrong?

 Phishing attacks come in many different forms.
-The one I presented here is called the “The Billing Problem Tactic“.
+The one I presented here is called “The Billing Problem Tactic.”
 This is where the attacker tells you about a problem regarding your account and needs you to verify the information.
-This is normally done by “verifying” your information by putting it into their system.
+This is usually done by “verifying” your information by putting it into their system.

 Some other common tactics include: